Like many people, at the end of a year, I look back at what I have achieved.

 Making things too complicated for users to remember, or forcing them to manage multiple passwords can result in bad practice.

-In this article, I share how I manage passwords to ensure that each site or application I use is secure and how I manage my passwords.
+In this article, I share how I manage passwords to ensure that each site or application is secure.

 2 Key Takeaways